Vom Ca-nhum

-Vom Ca-nhum (王家中; born 1965) is a football manager and former player who is the head coach of the Chinese Taipei national team.
+Vom Ca-nhum (王家中; born 1965) is a Taiwanese football manager and former professional footballer.

 Early life

-Vom was born to a Taiwanese father and East Timorese mother.
+Vom was born to a Taiwanese father and an East Timorese mother.

-Career
+Managerial career

 In 2019, Vom was appointed manager of Shanxi Metropolis, becoming the first Taiwanese manager to coach a Chinese team.

 In February 2020, Vom was appointed as Chinese Taipei head coach, having been one of only a small number of coaches on the island with an AFC Pro A coaching license.

-He was sacked in October 2021, due to mismanagement of the team.

 In July 2020, Vom succeeded Toshiaki Imai as manager of Taiwan Football Premier League team Taichung Futuro.

+On 13 May 2023, Rangers director Philip Lee announced that Vom would be the head coach of the club for 2023–24 AFC Champions League matches in order to fulfil AFC License requirements.
+The AFC mandates that all head coaches in the Champions League carry an AFC Pro License.

+On 7 July 2023, it was announced that Vom would be the head coach of Rangers for the entire 2023–24 season.